nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 - **Use Cases:**
   - Maintaining a balanced tree structure dynamically.
-  - Ensures that the height of the tree remain logarthmic, avoiding performance degradation.
+  - Ensures that the height of the tree remains logarithmic, avoiding performance degradation.
   - Ideal for implementing ordered maps, sets, or associative containers.

 ---